nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 $$\therefore v_0 = \sqrt{\frac{F_{Release}L}{m_{projectile}}}$$

-Adhering to RMOC rules on the launcher design, Angle of attack 45° , Draw Length 0.75m.
-Adhering to the Decathalon Band safety warning before tear, FRelease60KgF = 588.6N.
+Adhering to RMOC rules on the launcher design, *Angle of attack 45°*, *Draw Length 0.75m*.
+Adhering to the Decathalon Band safety warning before tear, $$F_{Release}$$60KgF = 588.6N.

 ***Elastic Potential Energy Analysis***

-As mentioned under section [ ], we had to experimentally characterise the Decathalon exercise band.
-We will use an Approximate Integral Numerically using Trapezoidal Rule.
+As mentioned under section [5.1 Figure 6], we had to experimentally characterise the Decathalon exercise band.
+We will use an Approximate Integral Numerically using **Trapezoidal Rule**.
 The P.E.(L) function is the potential energy function for the elastic band with respect to the drawlength.

 $$PE_{Band}(L) = \sum_{i=1}^{n} \frac{1}{2} [F(x_i) + F(x_{i-1})] * [x_i - x_{i-1}] \text{, whereby } L = x_n \text{ is the total draw length}$$

 This provides a high fidelity P.E.(L) function from the experimental data from section [ ].

-with efficiency $\eta = 0.8$ and a safety factor of $1.2$,
+with efficiency $$\eta = 0.8$$ and a safety factor of $$1.2$$,

 $$K.E. = \eta * P.E.(L)$$